Fight for Ourselves

-"Fight for Ourselves" is a song by English new wave band Spandau Ballet, released as the first single from their 1986 album Through the Barricades.
+"Fight for Ourselves" is a song by the English new wave band Spandau Ballet, released as the first single from their 1986 album Through the Barricades.
 In their native UK, the song reached number 15 on the UK Singles Chart, and reviews were mostly negative.

 Background

 As Spandau Ballet was touring to promote their 1983 album True, they noticed an improvement in how they were performing together and wanted to capture the chemistry of their live shows on their next studio album.
 (Note: "While we were on tour last year we really gelled together as a unit,… and we wanted to get some of that feeling into this LP.
 True was very different live from on record.
 With this LP we didn't want to have such a large gap.")
 They attempted this shift with True co-producers Tony Swain and Steve Jolley on their 1984 album Parade, but the band's songwriter/guitarist Gary Kemp was unsatisfied with the result: "I think we were a bit afraid of making a big jump after True.
 The trouble was that Parade the record wasn't like we did it live.
 People went home and were disappointed by the record."
 He explained, "We're a rock band now."

 The band decided to change producers since they did not feel Swain and Jolley could help them attain the sound they were after.
 (Note: "We wanted to move on from Swain and Jolley, we wanted a bigger, meatier sound, one more suitable to the arenas we were now playing.")
 They chose to try out Gary Langan, a recording engineer they met while working with Trevor Horn, (Note: "An engineer cum co-producer was what we were after and Gary Langan was our first choice.
 He'd been Trevor's engineer for years and had worked with us on the fateful Pleasure Project.") in the role of co-producer of one song for their Parade follow-up to see if they worked well together before committing to an entire album with him in that capacity.
 (Note: "We would go back to Munich and record one track to see how things went.
 If it worked, we’d take on the album with him.")
 The song they chose for their test run was originally titled "Everybody (We've Got to Fight for Ourselves)".
 They recorded what became known as "Fight for Ourselves" in the winter of 1986 (Note: "Working in Germany in the wintery new year of 1986, we got off to a great start with the song 'Fight For Ourselves' and rubber-stamped Langan through into continuing the co-production of the whole album with us.") at Musicland Studios in Munich and decided to keep Langan on as co-producer for the entire album.